crofty13/Datadog/dotnet-app/Datadog Agent/DATADOG_DEPLOYMENT_GUIDE.md

 # Datadog Agent Deployment Guide
+# This is for Kubernetes running locally on Docker where TLS verification is disabled. alter this if it isn't what you want.
 ## Overview
 This guide provides the working configuration for deploying Datadog Agent via the Datadog Operator with full log collection support for Docker Desktop and local Kubernetes environments.